jpoirier/nimrtlsdr/README.md

 # Description

-gnimtlsdr is a simple Nim interface to devices supported by the RTL-SDR project, which turns certain USB DVB-T dongles employing the Realtek RTL2832U chipset into a low-cost, general purpose software-defined radio receiver.
+nimtlsdr is a simple Nim interface to devices supported by the RTL-SDR project, which turns certain USB DVB-T dongles employing the Realtek RTL2832U chipset into a low-cost, general purpose software-defined radio receiver.
 It wraps all the functions in the [librtlsdr library](http://sdr.osmocom.org/trac/wiki/rtl-sdr) (including asynchronous read support).